 At ground floor level a low-wall encloses the basement storey.
-The wall includes decorative iron railings, in a 'lotus' leaf style with lotus leaf finials at each corner and either side of the main entrance.
-The building is accessed via steps from the street, with double doors inside a deep recess.
-The entrance surround projects slightly from the main body of the building.
-The wooden doors incorporate carved panels by English sculptor and designer Percy Metcalfe 1895 - 1970).
+The wall is topped with iron railings and decorative finials at each corner, and either side of the main entrance.
+The building's entrance is via steps from the street, with deeply recessed double doors.
+The wooden doors incorporate carved panels by English sculptor and designer Percy Metcalfe 1895 - 1970) depicting elements of the tailor's trade.

 On the corner of Dane Street there is a Blue Plaque dedicated to John Harrison (1693 - 1776).
 Harrison invented the marine chronometer, a device which allowed ships to accurately calculate their longitude whilst at sea.